mathbike/mathbike.github.io/_tabs/about.md

 order: 4
 ---

 This site is where I keep documentation files and articles about computer stuff and math.
 Most things are Python and Arch Linux centric.
-If you'd like to contact me I'm available through GitHub or email.
+If you happen to run across this site, just know that there are definitely lots of mistakes, because this is mostly for my reference.

 ---